saisachatdadi/job-search-automation/README.md

 # Job Search Automation 🤖

-A sophisticated 78-node n8n workflow that automates the entire job search pipeline - from LinkedIn discovery to AI relevance scoring, automatic CV customisation per company, and structured tracking in Google Sheets.
+A sophisticated 78-node n8n workflow that automates the entire job search pipeline - from LinkedIn discovery to AI relevance scoring, and structured tracking in Google Sheets.

 ## What It Actually Does